asenataluczak/3-column-preview-card-component-main/README.md

 ![](./images/logo_lit.jpg)

-This project was build as a part of frontend classes conducted within the Information Technology Club [LearnIT](learnit.how).
+This project was build as a part of frontend classes conducted within the Information Technology Club [LearnIT](learnit.how) :)

 ***